 In conclusion, The PRO 1 Epiphone acoustic guitar is suitable and beginner-friendly for the future musicians who have just begun their journey and aspire of becoming skillful masters of their instrument.
 Just like any other product in the world, this instrument has its Pro’s and Con’s too, and you can see them on our Epiphone Pro-1 Review post.

 When you’re talking about the best selling acoustic guitar of all times, the Yamaha FG 800 name is bound to pop up.
 This well-rounded acoustic guitar which produces a qualitative sound with a firm durable build will have you pleased with the Yamaha manufacturers because you don’t have to spend as much money as you would on another guitar for your training classes you are going to take.

-The Yamaha FG 800 acoustic guitar is very suitable for the newbies and the veterans will find themselves amused by its tonality and playability.
+The Yamaha FG800 is very suitable for the newbies and the veterans will find themselves amused by its tonality and playability.
 The FG800 provides powerful quality and has the most vivid sound you can find on a budget acoustic which is all thanks to the dreadnought body it possesses.

-So, what makes this guitar a good option for beginners?
+So, what makes it a good option for beginners?

-First off, i would say the price.
-The price of this guitar is almost too good to be true considering the things it has to offer.
+First off, I would say the price.
+The price of this instrument is almost too good to be true considering the things it has to offer.
 They beat their competition in every aspect when it comes to value & price.